howard-university-web-services/howard_paragraphs/modules/hp_youtube_playlist/README.md

 - YouTube Data API key

 These credentials can be obtained from the google Developer portal.
+It is important that this API key be created and entered, or no playlist will appear.

 ## Markup Overrides